apache-spark-on-k8s/kubernetes-HDFS/tests/README.md

 The integration tests consists of 4 scripts under the `tests` dir:

   - `setup.sh`: Downloads and starts minikube.
-Also downlods tools such as kubectl, helm, etc.
+Also downloads tools such as kubectl, helm, etc.
   - `run.sh`: Launches the HDFS helm charts on the started minikube instance and tests the resulting HDFS cluster using a HDFS client.